Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 This means you can start placing ads on your site and you will see the clicks and revenue coming into your account.
 Google is simply monitoring your activity to make sure you are not clicking your own ads or sending suspicious traffic.
 As long as you leave your ads alone and don't do anything suspicious – you should be fine.

 In addition, you can also add the Google Adsense code to ANY of your other websites!
-You don’t have to apply for each new site.
-Once you have any approved account, you can use the same Adsense code on all your sites.
+You don't have to apply for each new site – you can start placing Adsense ads on all of your sites once you have an approval.
+Once you have any approved account, you can use the same Adsense code on all your sites, but you should definitely create new ad units and color themes for each ad that you place on different sites.
+You want to make sure your ads match the coloring of your site and your brand.

 However, before you get paid, you need to verify a few things.
 First, Google will send you a PIN verification in the mail.
 This will come after a week to 10 days usually.